 Multi day hike in Corcovado

 You can set up a hike to the Sirena Ranger station.
 Preferably for at least 2 nights.
 Please read the Commonly Asked Questions page for more info on the station and the park.
+A guide is required to enter the park.
 These hikes involve long days of over 18 km hiking with no option to stop overnight on the way.
 But the fruits of the hike are well worth it.
-This is the only spot in the park you will be sure to see several larger species that exist but are not easily found in other locations.
-There are bathrooms and showers but no cabins.
-Camping is allowed on one of several sleeping platforms, where everyone hangs nets or puts up a tent.
-A guide is required and our guides have stoves, nets and sheets.
-Food service is limited and no cooking is permitted except for boiling water.
+This is the only spot in the park you will be sure to see several larger species that are not easily found in other locations.
+There are bathrooms, showers and sleeping platforms with bunk beds.
+Sheets, pillows and nets are provided, but no towels.
+All meals must be taken in the dining hall and booked in advance.
+They allow only food purchased in the park to be consumed on the premises.
 Booking is complicated due to the fact that meals and accommodations can not be booked more than 1 month in advance.

 Thankfully due to the geography of the area and the fact that we are in the national forest, there are many directions to explore.

 The 6 trails on the lodge property are a mix of old growth and secondary growth forest.
 They are each no more than 400 meters long, negotiable , and extremely diverse in wildlife and habitat .
 They connect to a wider horse trail that goes clear to the center of the peninsula.
 Off our property but locally, one can walk up or down our river for several kilometers or another river just 1/4 mile from here.